smartattack/pyrealm/IDEAS.md

                 and lives until you slay the dragon, at which point it is destroyed and a new area is auto-generated)

-Custom UI for mudlet / mushclient

-Food / Drink not for hunger, but for buffs / effects.
+Food / Drink  - not for hunger, but for buffs / effects.
 Might be some risk involved.

+Combat - Impair NPCs more according to their condition.
+As they are wounded, they
+         don't dodge/parry, and they lose dexterity and strength